markgw/uh-nlp2021/docs/week6/index.md

 from nltk.corpus import cmudict pronunciations = cmudict.dict()
 def pronounce(word: str) -> Optional[List[str]]:
-    """
-    Returns a pronunciation of the word supplied as a parameter.
+    """Return a pronunciation of a word.

     If the word is unknown, returns None.